China approves Merck KGaA's takeover of AZ Electronic

 Merck said on Wednesday it would update the market on Friday on its acquisition.

+"We are very pleased that our constructive negotiations with MofCom (China's ministry of commerce) have led to a clearance of our planned acquisition of AZ Electronic Materials.
+We will thoroughly review the decision and update the market as planned on May 2, 2014," Merck said.

-(Reporting by Aileen Wang and Jonathan Standing; Additional Reporting by Marilyn Gerlach, Frank Siebelt and Maria Sheahan in Frankfurt; editing by Mark Potter and Keiron Henderson)
+(Reporting by Aileen Wang and Jonathan Standing; Additional Reporting by Marilyn Gerlach and Frank Siebelt in Frankfurt; Editing by Keiron Henderson and Mark Potter)